 They should consider professional learning undertaken by staff and its impact on learners' progress and well-being and their own practice.
-They should explore the extent to which staff have shared professional development outcomes with other staff.
-They should look at how well leaders have identified good practice within the college and ensured that other staff may benefit from it.
+They should explore the extent to which staff have shared professional development outcomes with other staff, including with sub-contractors and partners.
+They should look at how well leaders have identified good practice within the provider and ensured that other staff may benefit from it.
 They should also consider how well staff work with other providers of professional development to help them develop their professional practice and keep their vocational skills and technical knowledge up-to-date.